 The Secondary Education Program prepares candidates for teaching in public school grades 9-12.
 Programs in the subject areas of Biology, Chemistry, English, Mathematics, Comprehensive Science, and Comprehensive Social Studies provide subject-matter expertise and a comprehensive and balanced liberal arts background.
 Professional requirements of the curriculum offer several semesters of public school experience at the level of individual candidate interaction and for on-site experimentation with methods and materials of curriculum in a chosen certification area.

-There are two Secondary Education programs offered at FMU: Secondary – Math & Secondary – English
+There are four Secondary Education programs offered at FMU: Secondary – Biology, Secondary – English, Secondary – History, and Secondary – Math

 For more information on the Secondary Education Math program, contact: Dr. Sharon O’Kelley